zengm71/DeepFakeChallenge/README.md

 * Participate in the Deepfake Detection Challenge (Kaggle) to predict whether or not a particular video is a deep fake
 * Used IBM Cloud for pipeline
 * Leveraged MTCNN, mixnet_m, LSTM, PyTorch, CUDA 10.0 for training
-* Achieved an accuracy of ~ 75.45%, when predicting videos with a single face captured
+* Achieved an accuracy of ~ 88.81% and log loss of 0.25, when predicting videos with a single face captured

 ## Introduction